eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/csspseudoclass/about.md

 # About CSS Pseudo Class Examples

 <div class="explanation">
-        <p>CSS Pseudo classes can be used to implement what looks like JavaScript functionality..
+        <p>CSS Pseudo classes can be used to implement what looks like JavaScript functionality.
         </p>
 </div>